ewolff/microservices-primer/manuscript/chapter3.md

 ##3.4 Robustness {#section3-4}

-In a Microservice-based system there is a high robustness in regards to certain problems - unlike deployment monoliths: When a functionality in a deployment monolith uses up a lot of CPU or memory, other modules will be affected.
+In a Microservice-based system there is a high robustness in regards to certain problems - in contrast to deployment monoliths: When a functionality in a deployment monolith uses up a lot of CPU or memory, other modules will be affected.
 If in the worst case a module causes the system to break down, all other modules will likewise not be